5. 5 Candida (thrush) and skin problems

 Treatment

-- Diet changes – cutting down on foods that contain refined sugars and wheat.
+- Diet changes can help.
+For example, cutting down on refined sugars and wheat.

-- Including live, unpasteurised yoghurt that contains lactobacillus bacteria in your diet might help oral or vaginal thrush.
-Anecdotally, yogurt can be applied directly to the vagina for vaginal thrush, although the evidence for this benefit is unclear.
+- Eating live, unpasteurised yoghurt that contains lactobacillus bacteria might help oral or vaginal thrush.
+Some people use yogurt topically, although this is not generally recommended.

-- Antifungal medications: fluconazole tablets, oral solution or topical cream is the first line treatment for candida.
+- First-line treatment includes fluconazole tablets, oral solution or topical cream.

-Other options can include: co-trimoxazole lozenges, nystatin or itraconazole syrup, miconazole patch (for the inside of the mouth), ketaconazole and itraconazole tablets (fluconazole may be better if using rifampicin for TB treatment). - Echinocandins, including caspofungin, micafungin and anidulafungin are first-line treatment, for invasive (internal) Candida and are given by infusion.
+Other options can include co-trimoxazole lozenges, nystatin or itraconazole syrup.
+Miconazole patches can be used in the mouth.
+Ketaconazole and itraconazole tablets (or fluconazole if using rifampicin for TB). - Caspofungin, micafungin and anidulafungin are first-line treatment, for invasive (internal) thrush.
+These are given by infusion.

-- More recent drugs including ibrexafungerp can be active against drug resistant candida.
+- Ibrexafungerp can be active against drug resistant thrush.

-If the CD4 counts increase in response to HIV treatment (ART), thrush should occur less often – and can stop completely.
+If the CD4 count increases on ART, thrush should occur less often or stop completely.

 Prophylaxis

-Prophylaxis drugs are rarely used in people who have no symptoms.
-This is because the risks of side effects and drug resistance usually outweigh the benefits of protection.
+Drugs are rarely used unless someone has symptoms.
+This is because of the risks of side effects and drug resistance.
 It is easier just to treat when needed.

 Research